bullgr-1926/portfolioProject/README.md

 This is the portfolio project for WBS Course.
-It will be changes (refactoring) many times during the  course.
+It will be changed (refactoring) many times during the  course.